-In the United States, everyone age 12 and up is currently eligible to get a COVID-19 vaccination.
-The CDC and the American Academy of Pediatrics (AAP) recommend that everyone in this group get vaccinated against COVID-19 as soon as they can.
+In the United States, everyone age 12 and up is currently eligible to get vaccinated against COVID-19.
+The CDC and the American Academy of Pediatrics (AAP) recommend that everyone in this group get vaccinated as soon as they can.

-At this time, children and teens aged 12 and up are eligible to receive the Pfizer-BioNTech COVID-19 vaccine, but those younger than 12 years of age are not.
+At this time, children and teens aged 12 and up are eligible to receive the Pfizer vaccine.
+Those younger than 12 years of age are not.

 Getting a COVID-19 vaccine will help keep children and teens from getting seriously ill even if they do get COVID-19.